TRAIL ETIQUETTE AND SKILLS

 Not only will fellow hikers appreciate you controlling your dog, wildlife will not be stressed by being chased by your dog.

-And always have blue bags to carry out your dogs waste.
+And always have blue bags to carry out your and your dogs waste.

 DO NOT FEED ANY FOREST ANIMALS